kyle-long/unfalcor/README.md

 Why?
 ====

 JSON Graph is great.
-I just wanted an easier way to read it for debugging perposes.
+I just wanted an easier way to read it for debugging purposes.